Industrial Warehouse Cracks

 3. Cracking pattern irregular and discontinuous

-• Cracks meandered across panels and intersected at isolated locations with limited local spalling, consistent with movement at joints and variable support rather than a generalized material failure.
+• Cracks meandered across panels and intersected at many locations with local spalling, consistent with movement at joints, cracks, and variable support.

 Irregular slab crack photographed at a core with tape measure for scale.